petudeveloper/user-skills-backend/README.md

 ## Endpoints
 The endpoints where design trying to following REST architecture
-- Create a new user: `/api/users/register`
+- Create a new user: `POST /api/users/register`
-- Login with an existing user: `/api/users/login`
+- Login with an existing user: `POST /api/users/login`

 ## Authors